 The union bound calculation of probability of bit error for BPSK or QPSK over a power-limited Gaussian channel uses the following equation :

-function is related to the complementary error function
+where the function is related to the complementary error function by

 The weight structures for a number of the convolutional codes in this Demonstration are given in .
 The weight structures for the block codes in this Demonstration as well as other block codes are given in .
 The code generators for many of these codes are also given in and in other publications.